ricardoaponte/vue3-spinner/README.md

 ```

 You can customize the color and size by setting the props.
-All props have default value.
+All props have a default value.
 You can control the spinner show/hidden by setting the loading prop.

 ## TODO